 Fig & Bloom

 Fig & Bloom are flower delivery specialists.
 That’s kind of their thing.
-Now servicing more than 150 suburbs from their little store in Kew, they do same day delivery for no extra cost (if you get your order in before 12pm).
+Now servicing more than 150 suburbs from their little store in Kew, they do same-day delivery for no extra cost (if you get your order in before 12pm).
 Expert florist Kellie does a mean bouquet, and they have subscription packages if you want a regular dose of pollen in your life.
 The arrangements are pretty speccy too—definitely a step up from your regular baby’s breath and roses.
 Each one’s named (and themed) after a famous city.
+A top contender for the best flower delivery in Melbourne for 2021.

 Little Market Bunch